zerodaywolf/trufflehog/README.md

 ## Validation ✅

 For every secret TruffleHog can classify, it can also log in to confirm if that secret is live or not.
-This step is critical to know if there’s an active present danger or not.
+This step is critical to know if there's an active present danger or not.

 ## Analysis 🔬